Why upgrade from Puppet 3?

-What’s so awesome about Puppet 4, anyway?
+What’s so awesome about newer versions of Puppet, anyway?

-Right out of the box, Puppet 4 scales better than ever.
+Right out of the box, Puppet 4 and 5 scale better than ever.
 There are two big innovations under the hood that supercharge its performance: Puppet Server and static catalogs.
 The Clojure-based Puppet Server replaces the Apache+Passenger parts of the network stack.
 With it, one master serves more agents, faster.
 Static catalogs optimize the most computationally expensive part of Puppet by reducing both the number of catalogs compiled and file checksum requests as the agents are applying their catalogs.

 The Puppet language received an overhaul for Puppet 4.
 A completely rewritten parser, new constructs like iterators and lambdas, and an opt-in data type system all make for modules that do more with less work.
 Improved error messages reduce the amount of time you spend head-scratching.
 Structured facts allow you to access inventory data such as network interfaces more intuitively.
 Resources apply in top-down order so your manifests work the way you expect them to, combining power and usability to meet your needs unlike any other product, including earlier versions of Puppet.

-Managing your agent software is a lot easier with Puppet 4’s all-in-one packaging.
+Managing your agent software is a lot easier with the new Puppet all-in-one packaging.
 There’s now a single, unified package for open source Puppet and Puppet Enterprise.
 And not only are the underlying components bundled and tested together, the component stack is consistent across all the operating systems Puppet runs on: Linux, network devices, commercial Unixes like Solaris and AIX, Windows, and Mac OS X. There are some great updates tucked inside the bundle, too: a super-fast Facter rewritten in C++, an updated Ruby, and the latest Augeas.
 There’s a great module on the Forge (

 puppetlabs/puppet_agent) to help you update while preserving your certificates and custom settings.